La Source (Balanchine)

 La Source is a ballet made on New York City Ballet by its founding balletmaster (and co-founder) George Balanchine.
 The premiere took place on November 23, 1968, at the New York State Theater, Lincoln Center.

 Balanchine's had previously made a pas de deux to music from Léo Delibes' Sylvia in 1950; he expanded this into a divertissement in 1965.
 The final version uses music from Delibes' ballets La source and Sylvia and choreography from the earlier pas de deux and divertissement.

+The ballet remained in the New York City Ballet reparatory into the 2020s.

+Critical reception

+Longtime Newsweek critic Hubert Saal praised the work for departing from the traditional classical pas de deux and presenting something "substantial and meaningful."

+Dance critic Clive Barnes related a mixed opinion of the work, first calling the choreography "totally suitable" yet "beguiling."
+A few months later he wrote "the results are never less than interesting, but never more than agreeable."
+He described the ballet as "craftsmanlike" noting that "Balanchine can always create something that works."

+Ron Eyer was negative in his assessment, deeming it "a testament to the sterility of most contemporary ballet choreography" and "totally lacking in individuality and profile."